how to Start a business with god at the helm with kristen Walker Smith

-Misty: I can't even remember if I met you before you signed up for my Ask Me Anything group or if that was where I very first met you, but regardless I have loved every interaction I have had with him.
+Misty: I can’t even remember if I met you before you signed up for my Ask Me Anything group or if that was where I very first met you, but regardless I have loved every interaction I have had with you.
 You motivate me to be a more authentic and more happy person, honestly.
-You're so awesome.
+You’re so awesome.

 Kristen: Well, yeah, the love is mutual, just so everyone knows.
 My husband is a little bit jealous of my love for Misty.
 I was talking about her so nicely the other night, he was like, “Why don’t want you marry her?”
 And I texted Misty and told her, and she’s like, “why don’t you?”

 Misty: All right.
 So let’s jump in.
 If you’ve been listening to the podcast, this is the second of three women that I’m interviewing, because I want you to know that you can do this.
 I get that you might look at me and say, “yeah, Misty is starting from scratch, but she knows what she’s doing.”
 I want you to know that even if you feel like you don’t think that you can do this, you can move forward.
 So Kristen, tell us a little bit about what you do and why you do it.

 Kristen: I’m the director of Ruby Girl, which is a nonprofit that was started in 2016 and Elaine Dalton helped to get it started.
 My friend, who was overseeing the whole thing, ended up having some health issues and multiple kids getting married and it just kind of fell by the wayside.
 So she and I met and she discovered how much I love teenagers.
 And she was like, “I think this could be really great for you.”